7 Exercises For Neck Pain And Dizziness For Cyclists: DIY

 Cycling Exercises for Neck Pain: 3 Stretching Techniques

-Neck pain can be discomfort when cycling, but stretching exercises can help alleviate it.
+Dizziness and neck pain can be uncomfortable when cycling, but stretching exercises can help alleviate them.
 We’ll delve into the stretches that can relieve and improve your cycling experience.

 Flexion & Extension: Understanding the Basics

-Flexion and extension are essential stretches for reducing neck pain caused by cycling.
+Flexion and extension are essential stretches for reducing neck pain and dizziness caused by cycling.
 Flexion involves moving the head forward, while extension involves moving it backward.
-These stretches help to loosen the muscles in the neck and upper back, reducing tension and improving flexibility.
+These stretches help to reduce fat, loosen the muscles in the neck and upper back, reducing tension and improving flexibility.
 Here’s how to perform flexion and extension safely and correctly:

 • Start in a seated or standing position with relaxed shoulders and your head facing forward.